 Many people recognize the link between hearing loss and exposure to loud sounds.
 Noises we experience in daily life like booming music, the drone of a lawnmower or leaf blower, traffic, even your hair dryer can damage the delicate, microscopic hair-like cells located inside the cochlea of your inner ear.
 These hair cells are responsible for converting sounds entering your ear into electrical signals that are relayed to and interpreted by your brain.

 But did you know that more than 200 common medications on the market today also can cause damage to your inner ear that can result in hearing loss, tinnitus, and balance issues?
 These drugs are considered ototoxic (oto means ear and toxic means poisonous).
-Many over-the-counter medications you know and use are on the ototoxic drug list, such as common pain relievers and anti-inflammatories.
+Many are over-the-counter medications you know and use, such as common pain relievers and anti-inflammatories.
 Others are drugs used to treat serious illnesses like heart disease, infections, parasites, and cancer.
-It is important to be aware of medications that affect hearing, and speaking with your audiologist can help.

 Temporary or permanent ear issues?